The Dead Dance: Live performances and other appearances

-Gaga performed "The Dead Dance" for the first time at the 2025 MTV Video Music Awards on September 7, in a pre-recorded segment filmed at Madison Square Garden in New York City the previous day, where she was performing as part of The Mayhem Ball.
+Gaga performed "The Dead Dance" for the first time at the 2025 MTV Video Music Awards on September 7, in a pre-recorded segment filmed at Madison Square Garden in New York City the previous day, where she was performing as part of The Mayhem Ball concert tour.
 The performance began with "Abracadabra", sung atop the Tudor-style red gown characteristic of the tour, which opened to reveal the dancers.
 She then descended to the stage and launched into "The Dead Dance", wearing a white Victorian outfit and doll-like makeup with curly gray hair, similar to the music video.
 Outlets such as Billboard, Rolling Stone, Harper's Bazaar, and Pitchfork highlighted its haunted-doll persona, gothic ballroom aesthetic, and hypnotic choreography.
-Billboard also ranked it the third best performance of the event, writing that it "managed to cause one of the biggest sensations of the night", while Cosmopolitan considered it the best of the night, noting that "20 years into her career Gaga still has the vocals, choreo and fashion sense that made fans fall in love".
+Billboards Joe Lynch also ranked it the third best performance of the event, writing that it "managed to cause one of the biggest sensations of the night", while Samantha Olson from Cosmopolitan considered it the best of the night, noting that "20 years into her career Gaga still has the vocals, choreo and fashion sense that made fans fall in love".

-Beginning with the September 11 concert in Toronto, the song was added to the set list of The Mayhem Ball.
+Beginning with the September 11, 2025, concert in Toronto, the song was added to the set list of The Mayhem Ball.
 It was included in the third act of the show, where Gaga performed it in a new white dance outfit with oversized sleeves, a poofy skirt, three black bows, and black gloves.
-During the first London show on September 29, Myers and Templeton appeared with Gaga onstage, dancing to "The Dead Dance" choreography from Wednesday, as well as "LoveDrug".
+It was performed following "Zombieboy" and remained in the set list through the February 23, 2026, concert in Inglewood, California.
+During the September 29, 2025, concert in London, Wednesday cast members Emma Myers and Evie Templeton joined Gaga on stage for the performance of "The Dead Dance" and "LoveDrug".
+The trio performed the same routine featured in the series, with Myers and Templeton wearing matching gothic gowns coordinated with Gaga's outfit.
+Critics from The London Standard and Clash described the performance as drawing on Tim Burton-inspired aesthetics.
+Thomas H. Green of The Arts Desk found the "steroid disco twosome" of "Zombieboy" and "The Dead Dance" one of show's highlights.
+He compared Gaga's look to Miss Havisham, a character from the Charles Dickens novel Great Expectations.

+In December 2025, "The Dead Dance" became available as part of a Lady Gaga music pack in the virtual reality rhythm game Synth Riders.